microcosm-cc/bluemonday/README.md

 # bluemonday [![Build Status](https://travis-ci.org/microcosm-cc/bluemonday.svg?branch=master)](https://travis-ci.org/microcosm-cc/bluemonday) [![GoDoc](https://godoc.org/github.com/microcosm-cc/bluemonday?status.png)](https://godoc.org/github.com/microcosm-cc/bluemonday)

-bluemonday is a HTML sanitizer implemented in Go.
+bluemonday is a whitelist based HTML sanitizer implemented in Go.

-Feed it user generated content (UTF-8 strings and HTML) and it will give back HTML that has been sanitised using a whitelist of approved HTML elements and attributes.
 It is fast and highly configurable.

+Supply it user generated content and it will give back HTML that has been sanitised using a whitelist of approved HTML elements and attributes.

+If you accept user generated content and your server uses Go, you **need** bluemonday.

 The default `bluemonday.UGCPolicy().Sanitize()` turns this: